· Tutorials · 10 min read

 pwd

-If I’m not there, I can navigate using:
+If I wasn’t there, I could navigate using:

 Bash